Block Image

 }

-This producer just simulates sending a message from a sensor with id 2.
+The example producer simulates the periodic sending of a message generated by a sensor with:

-Rename the application.properties file to application.yml and enter these configs:
+Rename the application.properties file to application.yml and add the following configurations:

 spring: